jwolz/yajhfc/README.txt

 - Support for cover pages in HTML format
 - Support for cover pages in XSL:FO and ODT format using a plugin
 - Better plugin support
-- Logging changed to use Java 1.4 logging
+- Logging changed to use the Java logging APIs
-- Adapted to use gnu.hylafax 1.0.1
+- Now uses gnu.hylafax 1.0.1
 - Some bug fixes

 0.3.6: